Dental Anxiety Cairns QLD

 Some other strategies include bringing a friend along to your appointment to help to make the environment a little more familiar, listening to calming music before or even during the treatment or booking an early appointment to lessen the amount of time you have to dwell on it.

-At Bruce Stevens Dental, we take the time with anxious patients and work hard to ensure that the entire dental experience is as easy and smooth as possible.
+At Totally Smiles Dental Group, we take the time with anxious patients and work hard to ensure that the entire dental experience is as easy and smooth as possible.
 Our entire team are understanding, experienced and here to help.

 Why are people scared of dentists?